awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

 | Protocol support | 100% |
 | Key exchange | 90% |
 | Cipher strength | 90% |

+**Important**
+Each update to OpenSSL introduces new ciphers and removes support for old ones\.
+Keep your EC2 Amazon Linux 2 instance up\-to\-date, watch for security announcements from [OpenSSL](https://www.openssl.org/), and be alert to reports of new security exploits in the technical press\.
+For more information, see [Predefined SSL Security Policies for Elastic Load Balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-security-policy-table.html) in the *User Guide for Classic Load Balancers*\.

 ## Troubleshooting<a name="troubleshooting"></a>
 + **My Apache webserver doesn't start unless I supply a password\.**